 Meanwhile, until you get a chance to offer birds the proper raisins, I hope you enjoy the following photos of a Northern mockingbird induldging in this snack as he sits on a bouncer-style chair in my urban garden.

-It came from the FB Page for Gowanus Nursery in Brooklyn; a place where I have gotten a lot of the flora that grows in my urban garden, which is still in a state of winter-to-spring-limbo, as evidenced by the following image.
+It came from the FB Page for Gowanus Nursery in Brooklyn; a place where I have gotten a number of the trees (as well as other flora varieties) that grow in my rooftop garden, which is still in a state of winter-to-spring-limbo, as evidenced by the following image.

 This photograph was taken by Kreshnik Vushaj.
 It is a picture which I included in yesterday's entry here on Blogger.

 Like the folks at Gowanus nursery, who had scheduled a re-opening (after their winter hiatus) for March 18th 2017; I've been anticipating de-winterizing my rooftop garden; and I had planned to do so with Juan V, a few days before Gowanus's intended date.

 However STELLA (the "bombogenesis" nor'easter), decided to visit our area causing all of us to rethink our gardening plans!
 Juan V and I have rescheduled the date to de-winterize, and Gowanus has rescheduled their season opener, which I saw in my newsfeed; and have posted below.

 As you can see, they now hope to open one week later than planed.
 Juan V and I have also opted to reschedule one week later than planed!
 We hope to de-winterize a week from today, but from the looks of my garden, as seen in Kreshnik Vushaj's photo, I'm not sure if the weather will be in line with our plans.
 And last I heard, we are ruled by weather, it is not ruled by us!